Skip to main content

 Tips

-• You can add multiple schedules to the same workflow for more complex timing.
+• You can add multiple schedules to the same Workflow for more complex timing requirements.

-• Use the End Date to automatically stop a schedule after a certain day.
+• Use the End Date to automatically stop a schedule after a specific date.

-• Make sure your selected timezone reflects when you want the schedule to execute.
+• Make sure the selected Timezone reflects when you want the schedule to execute.

 Did this answer your question?